Kiarahmani/em_synthesis/data_gen/readme.md

 We now define a function to generate trajectories.
 This generator function is defined using:
   1- A core function, which given the values for state variables and
-     current high-level action, returns the next high-level action, i.e. F_core: (SV*HA)->HA' 2- A motor model M is used to captures how a chosen HA affects the SV in the next time step
+     current high-level action, returns the next high-level action, i.e. F_core: (SV×HA)->HA' 2- A motor model M is used to captures how a chosen HA affects the SV in the next time step

 The combination of F_core and M, allows us to start from initial SV values, apply F_core and M successively, to generate new SV.
-The trajectory is just the sequence of SV*HA values starting from time=0 to time=T (alternative, we can think about it as function from time to SV*HA)
+The trajectory is just the sequence of SV×HA values starting from time=0 to time=T (alternative, we can think about it as function from time to SV×HA)

 !!
 Assuming that F_core is deterministic, we only get one trajectory given the values for constants.
 However, we need to generate, *a multiset* of